Article last updated: September 2018 by Oskar Faarkrog, ISSA Certified Trainer

 It brings up your upper and inner chest, thereby creating a very masculine look on your chest.

-It’s also the best push up variation to grow your triceps and triceps make up 2/3 of your arm size.
+In addition, it’s also the best push up variation to grow your triceps and triceps make up 2/3 of your arm size.
 (So you get the best bang-for-the-buck by doing diamond push ups if you want to build big arms).

-In other words, diamond push ups are better than regular push ups because they’re hard enough to stimulate muscle growth while sculpting your upper body the right way.
+To sum it up, diamond push ups are better than regular push ups because they’re hard enough to stimulate muscle growth while sculpting your upper body the right way.

 How to Do the Perfect Diamond Push Up